 Her words and the diary itself are my starting point for short explorations covering her daily life, her world, family history and reflections on past, present and future.

 And who am I?
-I am a silversmith and jewellery maker, working from my small studio in Oxfordshire, UK, and along with the pursuit of the new as well as the old, I am a bit obsessed with family history and the 18th century (and cats and lots of other stuff).
+My name is Margaret Nairne and I am a silversmith and jewellery maker, working from my small studio in Oxfordshire, UK, and along with the pursuit of the new as well as the old, I am a bit obsessed with family history and the 18th century (and cats and lots of other stuff).
 Do have a look at my website at www.townandgreen.co.uk to find out more.